 - Skip the car altogether!
 Bike or take public transportation to work, if possible.

 If you are in the market for a new car, you can…

-- Choose a car with a good fuel economy.
+- Choose a car with good fuel economy.
 The higher a car’s estimated miles-per-gallon, the lower its greenhouse gas emissions.
-Check out the EPA’s research to see how much money you could save over time with a more fuel-efficient vehicle.
+Check out the EPA’s calculator to see how much money you could save over time with a more fuel-efficient vehicle.

 - Consider a car that uses alternative fuel.
 It can save you money over time.
-Check out this EPA breakdown about types of vehicles that use alternative fuels.
+Check out this EPA breakdown about alternative fuels.

 - Choose a SmartWay-certified car or truck.
 Go one step further and use the SmartWay search tool to find a SmartWay car.
 (Each model year, the SmartWay program certifies the 20% lowest-emitting passenger vehicles based on ratings of greenhouse gas and smog.)